benjvi/benjvi.github.io/_drafts/mobbing-edited.md

 Well, mobbing takes the idea of pair programming and takes it to the extreme.
 By putting more minds to a single problem at the same time, it doubles down (or quadruples down?) on building shared understanding as an engineering team.
 It makes [collaboration and consensus-building](http://sedano.org/toddsedano/2017/10/23/considerate-pair-programming.html)  even more important to your development process.

 The main objection to mobbing is that it seems expensive.
 It's the same objection we hear sometimes about pair programming.
-People are uncomfortable with the faster consumption of effort when multiple developers work on a single task.
+Some people are uncomfortable with the faster consumption of effort when multiple developers work on a single task.
 For pair programming, there are [many benefits](https://www.slideshare.net/motochan/agile-the-pivotal-way-compressed/89) to the practice which make the approach a productive one.
 However, mobbing will consume programmer time much quicker even than pairing.
 So if it to be worthwhile, we should see additional productivity gains.

 Given that mobbing is still not a widespread way of working, I want to share some of the experiences I've had with mobbing, the benefits we realized, and some of the pitfalls we've fallen into along the way.